VenturaNotes/Knowledge/Computer Science/Web Development/Docker/Net Ninja/Videos/(1) Docker Crash Course 1 - What is Docker..md

 			- They'd need the same version of Node.js installed
 			- Would need to install all project dependencies (and setup any configuration-like environment variables)
 		- Would cause a significant setup process.
-	- Think of a [[containers|container]] as a box or package that contains everything application needs to run.
+	- Think of a [[container]] as a box or package that contains everything application needs to run.
 All source code, dependencies, correct run time environment, versions, etc.
 		- Container can run application in isolation (away from other processes on computer)
 			- Node 17
 			- dependencies